mphotchkiss/Othello-Player/README.md

 # Othello-Player
-An Othello player you can't beat
+A C++ Othello game with a bot you can't beat